AdobeDocs/workfront.en/help/classic/manage-work/projects/manage-projects/manage-projects-in-agile-view.md

 product-area: projects;agile-and-teams
 navigation-topic: manage-projects
 title: Manage a project in the Agile View
-description: Required plans, license types, and access Adobe Workfront Plan Team, Pro, Business, or Enterprise Workfront License Type Review, Work, or Plan Permissions for shared objects Edit access and ability to create reports, dashboards, and calendars
+description: Required plans, license types, and access Adobe Workfront Plan Team, Pro, Business, or Enterprise Workfront License Type Review, Work, or Plan Permissions in the access model Edit access and ability to create reports, dashboards, and calendars
 ---

 # Manage a project in the Agile View

+>[!IMPORTANT]
+>
+>You're currently viewing the Adobe Workfront Classic version of this document.
+Adobe Workfront Classic is no longer supported.
+All Adobe Workfront Classic functionality, along with this documentation, will be removed in July 2022.
+Please transition to the the new Adobe Workfront experienceas soon as possible, and switch to the new Adobe Workfront experience version of this document.

 Required plans, license types, and access